sherazlodhi/aqmon/README.md

-# Particulate Matter Sensor and graphical display
+# Air Quality Sensor and graphical display
-PM sensor for reading and displaying PM values in a nice way for NOVA SDS011
+Air Quality sensor for reading and displaying particulate matter values in a nice way for NOVA SDS011.
+It displays the current and threshold values for PM10 and PM2.5

 Displays a graph which can show data based on following filters